Handguns for Protection in the Field

 In the same general class are the .465 S&W, .480 Ruger and .500 S&W. Revolvers for these cartridges are often so large that in many cases one might as well carry (and would certainly be better served by) a lightweight rifle.
 The same could be said for the huge (and seldom seen) autoloading pistols such as the Desert Eagle and Wildey, which can be had in calibers up to .50 AE.
 With 6" barrels, the Widley weighs approximately 65 ounces and the Desert Eagle weighs 70.5 ounces!

 I will now venture where wise men fear to tread and mention a few specific handguns.
-If I were buying a new handgun for protection against large predators, I would get either a stainless steel Ruger Blackhawk revolver (4.62" or 6.5" barrel) in .357 Magnum, or a Ruger stainless Super Blackhawk revolver (5.5" barrel) in .44 Magnum, depending on my recoil tolerance.
+If I were buying a new single action (SA) revolver for protection against large predators, I would get either a stainless steel Ruger Blackhawk revolver (4.62" or 6.5" barrel) in .357 Magnum, or a Ruger stainless Super Blackhawk revolver (5.5" barrel) in .44 Magnum, depending on my recoil tolerance and which I could shoot better.

 The .357 Blackhawk is 10.5" long and weighs 46 ounces with a 4.62" barrel (two ounces more with a 6.5" barrel).
-The Super Blackhawk (my overall favorite) is 11.38" long and weighs 45 ounces with a 5.5" barrel.
+The Super Blackhawk is 11.38" long and weighs 45 ounces with a 5.5" barrel.
 Both the Blackhawk and Super Blackhawk can be had in either stainless steel or blued finishes, but I prefer stainless for protection in the field.
-These are single action revolvers.

 There are both objective and subjective reasons for choosing a SA revolver.
 Objectively, a SA is generally lighter and less bulky than a DA.
 They are stronger, pound for pound, more durable and every bit as accurate.
 Subjectively, at least for me, they fit my hand better, handle a little quicker, point more naturally and moderate heavy recoil better.